tarranprior/runebot/README.md

 <p align="center"><a href="#introduction">Introduction</a> • <a href="#key-features">Features</a> • <a href="#prerequisites">Prerequisites</a> • <a href="#tools">Tools</a> • <a href="#disclaimer">Disclaimer</a> • <a href="#installation">Installation</a> • <a href="#usage">Usage</a> • <a href="#support">Support</a> • <a href="#license">License</a> • <a href="#references">References</a></p>

 ## Introduction
 Runebot is a feature-rich Discord tool which scrapes, pulls and displays information about Old School RuneScape.
-Built with Python and Beautiful Soup 4.
+Built with Python, SQLite and Beautiful Soup 4.

 ## Key Features
 - Search for items and equipment, activities, bosses and more directly on discord.
 - Display names, descriptions, images, properties, price trends etc. beautifully with embeds.
 - Get the most up to date information - directly from the official api(s) and wiki.
 - Supports slash commands.
+- Full autocomplete support for all appliable slash interactions.
-- Data visualisation for displaying the latest trends.
+- Data visualisation for displaying the latest price analytics and trends.
 - User interface components (buttons, dropdowns etc.) for usability.

 ## Prerequisites